9 Beautiful Botanical Gardens in Kansas!

 This garden was developed in honor of the 10 year anniversary of Lawrence’s relationship with its sister city, Hiratsuka, Japan.
 Funds were raised by volunteers to help make this beautiful garden a reality.

 Located in Gage Park, this garden is home to 180 varieties of roses, totaling more than 4,500.
-It has been recognized by Better Homes and Gardens Magazine, Historic Topeka Inc., and is a popular wedding spot.
+It has been recognized by Better Homes and Gardens Magazine and is a popular wedding spot.

 This text was created by the author with the assistance of GPT-3, a large-scale language generation model developed by OpenAI.
 The author reviewed, edited, and revised the draft language to their satisfaction and is fully responsible for the content of this publication.